Barbican Centre, Silk Street, London

 Nearest Tube: Barbican / Old Street (allow for walk)

 Tuesday at 7.15pm

 Thursday at 1.30pm and 7.15pm

-The Royal Shakespeare Company present William Shakespeare's comedy The Comedy of Errors in London directed by Nancy Meckler.
+The Royal Shakespeare Company present a major revival of William Shakespeare's The Comedy of Errors in London for a strictly limited six week season

 Brothers, sisters, masters and servants find themselves confused, baffled and bewildered by the events of a single day in Shakespeare's earliest comedy.